Key Quote

 Technique 2 — BREVITY AS STRUCTURAL VOLTA

 The sentence's brevity contrasts with Darcy's lengthy letter that precedes it — pages of evidence condensed into eight words.
-It functions as the structural volta (turning point) of the entire novel: everything before this is misperception, everything after is clarity.
+It functions as the structural voltavolta — A turn or shift in thought, argument, or narrative direction of the entire novel: everything before this is misperception, everything after is clarity.

-Austen's restraint mirrors Elizabeth's: rather than dramatic emotion, we get quiet devastation — the most powerful moment is the most understated (deliberately held back).
+Austen's restraintrestraint — Deliberate holding back of expression for greater effect mirrors Elizabeth's: rather than dramatic emotion, we get quiet devastation — the most powerful moment is the most understatedunderstated — Presented with deliberate lack of emphasis for greater impact.
 Maximum impact through minimum expression.

 Key Words